 - 1.1 A Local Development Scheme (LDS) is required under Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011).
 The LDS sets out the timetable for the production of the Local Development Documents (LDDs) which make up the Council's Local Plan.
 The LDS must include certain types of LDDs, namely Development Plan Documents (DPDs) and a Statement of Community Involvement (SCI).
 The LDS must be made available publically and kept up-to-date.
-This LDS replaces the 2016 - 2019 LDS and came into effect on 25 January 2018. - 1.2 Figure 1.1 below shows the Council's current planning policy documents, which are part of, or support the Development Plan.
+This LDS replaces the 2018 - 2021 LDS. - 1.2 Figure 1.1 below shows the Council's current planning policy documents, which are part of, or support the Development Plan.
 It also shows the relationship of documents to one another.
 All statutory development plan documents and supplementary planning documents can be viewed on the Council's website, www.darlington.gov.uk/planningpolicy.